LennoxDev82/LennoxDev82/README.md

 **Crashout External**

 An External GTA Game Hack operating at kernel level (Maybe doing a bootkit later), that uses techniques from malware development to hide the cheat in trusted processes to bypass manual PC Analysis and a loader that hides in any open source project you like (Example: Modified OBS that behaves normal until you press a specific key combo to start the loader).
 The cheat itself leaves 0 traces on the system of the user.
 Leaving no traces > deleting traces.
+Optional: Starting the Cheat via a modified Raspberry Pico.

 Features:

 - ESP (2D Boxes, Skeleton, Healthbar, Weapon (Icon), Snaplines, Distance) (All fully customizable in position and color)
 - Visuals (Custom Crosshair, Trails, Text circle around your body, Info HUD, Damage Numbers, Rainbow effect)
 - Webradar (Shareable Radar to share your ESP via Website to friends.
 Includes the GTA Map in Web, Add Friends, Spectate Players...)
 (Of course not traceable in PC Analysis HAHAHAHA)
-- Aimbot (Strenght, Dynamic FOV, Humanizer, Bones, Sticky Aim...
+- Aimbot (Strenght, Dynamic FOV, Humanizer, Bones, Sticky Aim...)
 - Triggerbot (Bones, Delay, Misschance)
 - Misc (Anti Aim, Hitsounds, Hitmarker & some more small stuff)
 - Configs (Server sided, no config file on your system :D )